BeeeOn/gateway/doc/mainpage.md

 * gateway.id - ID of the BeeeOn Gateway intended for *testing only*.
 In production, the ID is extracted from the SSL certificate.

+* application.instance.id - name of the application used for checking whether only one BeeeOn Gateway appliacation instance is currently running

+* application.instance.mode - (fail, ignore, recover) strategy to be used when dealing with multiple BeeeOn Gateway appliacation instances running

 ##### Credentials storage facility

 The BeeeOn Gateway provides a credentials storage facility.
 Its purpose is to serve